E3 1995: Event

 At this point, most of the floor space at the LACC was taken up by the early exhibitors.
 Nintendo had desired space in the larger South Hall, but the early adopters like Sony and Sega had already claimed it.
 Ferrell made sure that Nintendo still had prime floor space in the West Hall, moving the registration areas to the West Hall so that attendees had to pass Nintendo's booth.
 Ferrell also had to book extra floor space at a dozen different hotels near the convention center due to demand.

-Among elements of the first E3 that would continue into future events were large press conferences by the major companies (here, Sony, Sega, and Nintendo) showcasing their up-and-coming hardware and software.
+Among elements of the first E3 that would continue into future events were large press conferences by the major companies Sony, Sega, and Nintendo showcasing their up-and-coming hardware and software.
 Notably, at point, both Sega and Sony were ready to introduce new hardware for Western releases, the Sega Saturn and the PlayStation, respectively.
 Sega's conference was first, and while Kalinske announced that the Saturn would be immediately available in stores, they were notified soon after that supplies were more limited than thought.
 During Sony's presentation, after covering many of the PlayStation's games, Steve Race, the lead for bringing the PlayStation to the United States, came on stage, said "two-ninety-nine" and then left, revealing that the price of the PlayStation was US$100 less than that of the Saturn.
 The moment is considered one of the first proverbial mic drop moments in E3's history, and would continue a trend as each company would try to outdo others at these press events.

 While official attendance numbers were at 55,000, Ferrell estimated that an additional 10,000 people were able to get in; the event was meant to be limited to professionals in the industry, retailers, and press, but believes that many got in with showing a seemingly-relevant business card.